 My approach with couples and families is attachment-based and research backed.
 I am a certified Emotionally-Focused Couple Therapist (EFT) and Relationship Coach.
 I was the Director of the Couple Therapy Training Program at the Community Institute for Psychotherapy (CIP), where I taught, trained, and supervised psychology interns.
-I am now the Executive Director and Founder of my group practice, Resonant Therapy Group.
+I am the Founder and Clinical Director of my group practice, Love Frontier Therapy Group.
 I am certified with the International Center for Excellence in Emotionally Focused Couple Therapy as an Emotionally Focused Couple Therapist and Supervisor.
 I am also certified to supervise licensed psychotherapists working to become skilled in the EFT model.
 Link - Dr. Sue Johnson describes EFT (Emotionally Focused Couple Therapy)

 With families, I use the attachment-based, Emotionally-Focused Family Therapy (EFFT) model, and for individuals, my focus is on working with and processing past trauma as well as current relationship issues.
 For individuals, I use relational and somatic approaches to help process difficult events and negative beliefs.